lukasbecvar/ghost-talk/README.md

    * [Website](https://laravel.com/)

 ## License
-The framework is open-sourced software licensed under the [MIT license]([https://opensource.org/licenses/MIT](https://github.com/lukasbecvar/ghost-talk/blob/main/LICENSE)).
+This project is open-sourced software licensed under the MIT license.